 Recently issued accounting standards - In June 1998, the Financial Accounting Standards Board issued Statement of Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities," (SFAS 133) which establishes accounting and reporting standards for derivative instruments and for hedging activities.
 SFAS 133 requires that entities recognize all derivatives as either assets or liabilities and measure those instruments at fair value.
-Adoption of this statement is not expected to have a material impact on the Company's financial position, results of operations or cash flows.
-The Company will adopt SFAS 133 in its financial statements in the first quarter of the fiscal year ending December 31, 1999.
+Adoption of this statement will not impact the Company's financial position, results of operations or cash flows.
+The Company is currently required to adopt SFAS 133 in the first quarter of the fiscal year ending December 31, 2001.